rhomobile/rhomobile-docs/docs/en/2.2.0/rhodesapi/system-api.md

 * country - country abbreviation
 * is_emulator - return true if application is running on emulator
 * has_calendar - return true if calendar support is available.
 By default, Calender db is empty.
 Please ensuer that you have configured and synced your Email/Calendar prior to this.
-* is_motorola_device – return true if device supports Motorola device capabilities, such as Scanner, etc.
+* is_motorola_device – return true if device supports Zebra device capabilities, such as Scanner, etc.

 ## app_install